 Do I need a visa to visit Canada?

 Transport companies, such as airlines, must ensure you have proper, valid travel documents when you enter Canada.
-If you do not have the proper documents, including a temporary resident visa, you may be delayed or denied boarding.
+If you do not have the proper documents, including an eTA or visitor visa, you may be delayed or denied boarding.

-To find out if you need a visa:
+To find out if you need an eTA or a visa

 Select your country of citizenship from this country list to quickly:

-- find out if you need a visa, and
+- find out what you need to come to Canada, and

 Answers others found useful

 - Do I need a visa if I am transiting through Canada to another destination?